Duke Energy Ohio 2017 electric distribution rate case

 What are distribution rates?

-The distribution rate covers the cost of delivering electricity to your home or business.
-Distribution rate pays for things such as the cost of installing and maintaining the electric lines that run through neighborhoods, reading electric meters, processing bills and taking customer service calls.
+The distribution rate pays for all the cost of distributing electricity to your home or business, including the cost of installing and maintaining the electric lines that run through neighborhoods, reading electric meters, processing bills and taking customer service calls.

 What is the PUCO’s role in setting electric distribution rates?